rasviitanen/svgmacro/README.md

 # svgmacro
-A RUST SVG library for writing SVGs.
+A Rust library for writing SVGs, using zero dependencies and does not require a nightly buid.

 Snippet
 ```